educationmoment/EDT-Lunabotics-2026/README.md

 A CAN interface should be immediately visible upon connecting the USB-to-CAN adapter.
 It may initially show as <strong>DOWN</strong>.
 Configure the CAN interface using</p>

-    sudo ip set can0 type can up bitrate 1000000
+    sudo ip link set can0 up type can bitrate 1000000

 <p>At this point, launch the robot using</p>